The Boys (TV series): Casting

-In July 2022, it was reported that Mitchell (who portrayed Black Noir in the first three seasons), despite his character's death in the third season finale, would continue to portray Black Noir but as a new entity of the character in a main capacity for the fourth season (as Black Noir II).
-In August 2022, it was reported that Cameron Crovetti had been promoted as a series regular while Valorie Curry and Susan Heyward were cast as new series regulars for the fourth season as Firecracker and Sister Sage, respectively.
+In July 2022, it was reported that Mitchell (who portrayed Black Noir in the first three seasons), despite his character's death in the third season finale, would continue to portray Black Noir but as a new entity of the character for the fourth season (as Black Noir II).
+In August 2022, it was reported that Cameron Crovetti had been promoted as a series regular, while Valorie Curry and Susan Heyward were cast as new series regulars for the fourth season as Firecracker and Sister Sage, respectively.
 Later that month, Jeffrey Dean Morgan was cast in an undisclosed role, later to be revealed as Joe Kessler.
 In December 2022, Rob Benedict and Elliot Knight joined the cast in undisclosed capacities for the fourth season, alongside Rosemarie DeWitt, who was revealed to play Hughie's mom (Daphne Campbell).

-In June 2024, after much speculation and discussion online, Jared Padalecki confirmed that he will appear in the fifth and final season.
+In June 2024, after much speculation and discussion online, Jared Padalecki confirmed he would appear in the fifth and final season.
 Kripke previously expressed interest in bringing Padalecki on board, stating: "I feel like I have to complete my game of Supernatural Pokémon."
 During SDCC in July 2024, Kripke told Variety: "I have been talking to Jared, we've been texting back and forth.
 I don't know yet if it'll be a one-episode guest spot or something bigger.
 We're still trying to figure out what would be the best role for him.
 But I'm gonna bring in Jared."

-In September 2024, it was announced that Daveed Diggs had been cast in an undisclosed role for the fifth and final season.
+In September 2024, it was announced that Daveed Diggs had been cast in a main role as Oh Father for the fifth and final season, that in March 2026 was revealed to be Oh-Father.
 His casting was confirmed by the series' official Twitter account.

-In October 2024, it was announced that Mason Dye had been cast as Bombsight for the fifth and final season.
+In October 2024, it was announced that Mason Dye had been cast as Bombsight for the season.